Honda Concerto: Specifications

-The four-door sedan was offered with four-wheel drive in Japan, a system later shared with the Civic-based compact SUV, the Honda CR-V. The Japanese range received a facelift in February 1991, when the twin-cam ZC engine was also added to the JZ-Si model.
+The four-door saloon was offered with four-wheel drive in Japan, a system later shared with the Civic-based compact SUV, the Honda CR-V. The Japanese range received a facelift in February 1991, when the twin-cam ZC engine was also added to the JZ-Si model.
 The facelift included new taillights and a more upright front design, with more bulbous headlights.

 The Concerto was based on a platform which was shared with the popular Civic.
 Just like the five-door Integra it replaced, it offered more features than the Civic and was aimed at a more prestigious section of the market.
 The styling of the Concerto reflected an influence from the Honda Ascot, most notably the six-light window treatment of the greenhouse.

 Concerto TD

 For France, Italy, and Portugal only, markets where diesel engines were essential offerings, a turbodiesel Concerto was made available late in the model's life.
 In France, for instance, Rover's 200/400 series outsold the Concerto by a ratio of five-to-one, with diesels representing 80 percent of Rover sales.
-This model was Honda's first diesel-engined passenger car (aside from the 1993 Honda Jazz, a rebadged Isuzu only available in Japan).
+This model was a toe in the water for Honda, their first diesel-engined passenger car (aside from the 1993 Honda Jazz, a rebadged Isuzu only available in Japan).

 The Concerto TD, however, was a badge-engineered Rover 218 SLD Turbo and thus has completely different sheetmetal from Honda's own Concertos.
 Introduced in August 1994, it was only available as a five-door liftback.
 In addition to the different appearance and interior (including the Rover's wood trim), the TD has Rover's MacPherson strut front suspension rather than Honda's typical double wishbone setup as used on petrol-engined Concertos.
 The only difference was emblems and hubcaps.
 As with the Rover 218 SLD, the Concerto TD was fitted with Peugeot's 1.8-liter XUD7 engine.
 While arriving very late, several years after the range had been replaced in Japan, its mission appears to have succeeded: the TD version represented 94 percent of French Concerto sales in 1995.
 Production ended in October 1996.